25 Best Forearm Exercises for Mass and Strength

 Flexor Muscles

-• Flexor Digitorum Profundus: This muscle runs along the forearm and is responsible for flexing the fingers.
+• Flexor Digitorum Profundus: This muscle runs along the forearm and flexes the fingers.

-• Flexor Digitorum Superficialis: Positioned above the flexor digitorum profundus, this muscle flexes the fingers as well.
+• Flexor Digitorum Superficialis: Positioned above the flexor digitorum profundus, this muscle also flexes the fingers.

 • Flexor Carpi Radialis: Located on the inner side of the forearm, this muscle flexes and abducts the wrist.

-• Palmaris Longus: this muscle aids in wrist flexion and tenses the palmar aponeurosis.
+• Palmaris Longus: this muscle aids wrist flexion and tenses the palmar aponeurosis.

 Extensor Muscles